Emmanuel Le Roy Ladurie: Early life and career

 In 1955, Le Roy Ladurie married Madeleine Pupponi with whom he had one son and one daughter.
 Le Roy Ladurie left the PCF after doubts caused by the 1956 Hungarian Revolution became too much for him.
 Le Roy Ladurie was later to write that the sight of Soviet tanks crushing the ordinary people of Hungary in 1956 who were merely demanding basic human rights led him to abandon his optimism of the late 1940s that the Soviet Union represented the best hope of humanity and instead led him to the conclusion that communism was an inhumane, totalitarian ideology that oppressed people in the Soviet Union, Hungary and elsewhere.
-Le Roy Ladurie's break with the PCF did not mean a break with the left: he joined the Socialist Party, running as a Socialist candidate in Montpellier in 1957, winning 2.5% of the vote.
+Le Roy Ladurie's break with the PCF did not mean an immediate break with the left: he joined the Socialist Party, running as a Socialist candidate in Montpellier in 1957, winning 2.5% of the vote.
 In 1963, a disillusioned Le Roy Ladurie left the Socialists.